project-oak/oak/oak_functions/lookup/README.md

 _n_ requests running in parallel, but we expect short-lived requests and low-frequency updates of lookup data.

-## Invariant: Fully loaded lookup data.
+## Invariant: Fully loaded lookup data

-No key/value lookups of requests are served until the lookup data is completely loaded in Oak Functions.
+No requests are served until the initial lookup data is completely loaded in Oak Functions.

 _Reasoning_: If Oak Functions serves requests before it has loaded the complete lookup data and the key/value pair is not yet loaded, the lookup may falsely return that no value is found.
 This is especially problematic, if the lookup data serves as a block list and no value indicates that the key is not blocked.
+Oak Functions also does not want to leak whether a request actually does a key/value lookup, so it cannot serve any request.

-## Invariant: At most one value.
+## Invariant: At most one value

 Every key has at most one value.

 _Reasoning_: This is due to our underlying data structure.

-## Invariant: Shared Lookup Data.
+## Invariant: Shared Lookup Data

 Lookup Data can be shared between requests.